-In previous posts I’ve talked about how Functional Training is a Myth, that performing multiple sets of resistance exercises could well be a waste of time, that weight exercises such as squats and olympic lifts intended to develop strength and power likely have little cross-over to sports, and that stretching has little benefit for the majority of people/athletes.
+Previously I’ve talked about how Functional Training is a Myth, that performing multiple sets of resistance exercise is probably a waste of time, that free-weight exercises such as squats and olympic lifts have little cross-over to sports, and that stretching has little benefit for the majority ofathletes.

 I know, I’m such a killjoy!

 Most professional athletes and sports teams do strength and conditioning training.